gvwilson/sdxjs/en/src/build-manager/index.md

 Suppose we are using a page templating system to create a website ([%x page-templates %]).
-If we change a single page our tool should translate it, but shouldn't waste time translating others.
+If we change a single page our tool should translate it, but it shouldn't waste time translating others.
 If we change a template,
 on the other hand,
 the tool should realize that every page in the site is potentially affected